Healthy Homes Assessment Epuni

 What We Do

-As building inspectors we are experts in all issues of expert house examinations.
-We’re there to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors, we take on all issues involved in professional home examinations.
+We are there to make sure that you make the best choice when it comes to purchasing your next property.

-We take your investment seriously We will conduct detailed examinations to ensure you don’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the enjoyable aspects of purchasing or owning an home.
+We take your investment seriously, and undertake detailed examinations to ensure that you don’t be faced with any costly or unexpected expenses, which means you can relax and focus on the exciting aspects of owning or purchasing your own house.

-We specialise in a variety of solutions to ensure that you are completely updated on the condition of any property you might be considering buying or selling in addition to other services.
+We specialise in a variety of solutions to make sure you are completely updated on the condition of any property you may be considering buying or selling along with other solutions.

-Not only do we cooperate with you, we also work with large clients including local councils, banks and insurance firms.
-They clearly like this reassurance provided, thanks to the information provided in our building inspection reports.
+We don’t just work with you but we also work with major clients, including bank branches, local councils, and insurance companies.
+Evidently they appreciate this reassurance provided, by the data contained provided in our building inspection reports.

-With our systematic approach to your property inspection as well as the latest technology in software that incorporates digital images into your report, you can actually see any issues that could be found.
-Because of our detailed report, it’s no wonder we receive so many clients who recommend our service to family and friends.
+Our systematic approach to your inspection of your home and the most up-to-date software technology including digital photos imbedded into the document, you are able to actually see any issues that could be discovered.
+With our comprehensive report, it is no wonder that we get so many clients recommending our service to family members and friends.

 Get in Touch - Get Peace of Mind